 Part man, part ageless boy; comedian Dwight Slade has the privilege of being a comedy legend in American stand up.
-The winner of this year’s Boston Comedy Festival, Slade combines an intelligent, raging voice of justice with the snickering attitude of a high school prankster.
+The winner of 2008's Boston Comedy Festival, Slade combines an intelligent, raging voice of justice with the snickering attitude of a high school prankster.
 He gives the impression of a man on a journey.
 Who enjoys nothing more than making fun of everything along the way.
 Born in Seattle, Dwight moved often in his early years, living in San Mateo, California; Wilton, Connecticut; Marietta, Georgia and Houston, Texas.

 It was while in middle school in Houston that Dwight became friends with Bill Hicks, an intense young man with a secret dream of becoming a stand-up comedian.
 The two quickly developed a partnership that has lasted a lifetime.
 The two became enamored by comedians on The Tonight Show and began writing jokes to try out on friends.
 At age 14 they were sneaking of their parent’s suburban homes and riding their bikes to auditions and open mikes.